aadimator/os-notes-gitbook/basic-linux-concepts.md

 Terminal is a command-line-interface (CLI) where you write commands which are then executed by the operating system.
 It is equivalent to the Command Prompt in Windows but in the Linux world, it is a first-level citizen, meaning that most of the time we use terminal (writing commands) to do tasks instead of GUI (clicking and dragging).
 This is very fast as compared to GUI and  gives the user more control over what he can do.
 It has a steep learning curve for those who are accustomed to the GUI way of doing things, but when you do master it, it's a really valuable skill to have in your arsenal, which makes you more productive and also it looks really cool because all the hardcore programmers and hackers use it in the movies.

 ### Directory
 You already know what a Directory is, believe me.
-In Linux, folders are known as Directories.
+In Linux, **folders** are known as Directories.
 #### Root Directory ( / )
 Everything on your Linux system is located under the root ( / ) directory.
 You can think of it as C:\\directory in Windows but there are some significant differences between the two.
 For example, in Windows, another partition would be located at D:\\ but in Linux, it will appear under the root ( / ) directory.
-So, when I say everything is located under root ( / ), I mean everything.
+So, when I say everything is located under root ( / ), I mean **everything**.
 #### Home Directory ( ~ )
 Home directory contains a home folder for each user.
 It is usually represented by ( ~ ).
 This home folder contains user specific data files and configuration files.
 This is just like as in Windows there are separate folders for each user in C:\\user where user stores Documents, Pictures, Downloads etc.
 For example, if I am a user in Windows, the path to my Downloads folder will be something like C:\\user\\Aadam\\Downloads, but in Linux, it will be /home/Aadam/Downloads.
 Similarly, if there is another user, his path to Downloads folder will be something like C:\\user\\OtherUser\\Downloads in Windows and /home/OtherUser/Downloads in Linux.
 That way each user has a separate Downloads folder and one user can't access the Downloads folder of the other user.